 Quotes and Anecdotes Highlighting Munger’s View on Compound Interest

 Charlie Munger has often articulated the importance of compound interest.
-One of his most famous quotes about compound interest is: “Understanding both the power of compound interest and the difficulty of getting it is the heart and soul of understanding a lot of things.
+One of his most famous quotes about compound interest is: “Understanding both the power of compound interest and the difficulty of getting it is the heart and soul of understanding a lot of things.”

 He also said, “The first rule of compounding is to never interrupt it unnecessarily,” reflecting his philosophy of long-term investing and allowing interest to compound over time.
+That final word matters.
+Unnecessarily.
+Munger was not arguing for blind refusal to sell.
+He was arguing against emotional interruption, tax-inefficient tinkering, boredom trades, and the constant need to feel clever.

 The Role of Compound Interest in Berkshire Hathaway’s Success